Those who soften their hearts shall inherit the power of nature.

 My earliest inspirations were Dürer’s hare and Stubbs’ Whistlejacket, everything magical and sublime like my parents when they were young and we lived in Darband in Tehran and our simple apartment before that, Chopin and Clementi, the Caspian, later Rimbaud and Dostoyevsky, Tolstoy, Duras and Camille Claudel, beauty in all its shapes and forms, including of course those beautiful fairytale cartoons.
 Oh, and Jeanne d’Arc, Inspector Clouseau, Lombard and Monroe, Mr. Balanchine’s glorious dancers, Dodie Smith books, Chaplin’s Limelight, Saura’s Cria Cuervos, and Gena Rowlands and John Cassavetes, forever.

-My paintings are held in private collections in the United States, Europe, and Africa, and have been exhibited at the Barbara Anderson Gallery in Berkeley, Swallowtail in San Francisco, a solo show at Beyond Baroque in Venice, California, the Open Gallerie Helmond in the Netherlands, and in late 2015 at the Orange County Center for Contemporary Art as part of the Fashionistas Fight Back! group show.
+My paintings are held in private collections in the United States, Europe, the Middle East, and Africa.
+My work has been exhibited at the Barbara Anderson Gallery in Berkeley, Swallowtail in San Francisco, a solo show at Beyond Baroque in Venice, California, the Open Gallerie Helmond in the Netherlands, and at the Orange County Center for Contemporary Art as part of the Fashionistas Fight Back! group show.
 I feel happy and privileged to have studied with Mel Prest and Yee Jan Bao at CCA, and with Chris Zydel, in Oakland, CA. I adore animals (they frequently come through my paintings ~ tigers, panthers, lions, dogs, horses, donkeys), and a generous portion of all sales is donated to animal and humanitarian causes.